dev-gough/sparq/README.md

 The main point here is to avoid trying to stretch the content we have into something approximating a multibillion dollar coproration.
 Just display what we have, focus on the technology which differentiates us.

-Filter out all non press releases from the News section.

-Add all annual/quarterly reports from SEDAR, along with other filings.

-Add the TSXV marketing video to the investors video page.

-Change the investors subpages to be [highlights, stock ->, press releases, reports, governance]

 ## Completed